 Examples of Bad Work History

 There is no definitive list of what constitutes a "bad experience" on a job application.
 However, some common examples are as follows:

 The one thing that comes to mind when you think of a bad work experience would be getting fired from a job.
 Involuntary terminations which result because of misconduct are difficult to explain to a prospective employer because no employer wants to take on an employee who is going to be disruptive or participate in bad behavior at the workplace.
 In other words, why hire a problem?
 The reasons for leaving a job that people put on job applications often can be a little frightening for a prospective employer who may not feel like taking a gamble on someone who could turn out to be a bad hire.

 Possible Solution: Applicants who have a discharge in their work history will want to include additional language to offer an opportunity to explain the circumstances around the discharge.
-In the space which allows for the reason of separation, it is important to be truthful but to include language such as "can explain further."
+In the space which allows for the reason for separation, it is important to be truthful but to include language such as "can explain further."
 A discharge from a job does not need to mean the end of your ability to get further employment.

 Job seekers have gaps in their employment history due to a variety of reasons.
-Some individuals choose to take time off from work to have children, become stay at home moms or dads, change careers, care for a sick parent, become self-employed, etc. Others have gaps in their employment because they cannot find a job after a layoff, involuntary termination, business closure, etc. In today's economy, it is not unusual for an individual to have a hard time finding that next job, and, therefore, have a gap in their employment history.
+Some individuals choose to take time off from work to have children, become stay-at-home moms or dads, change careers, care for sick parents, become self-employed, etc. Others have gaps in their employment because they cannot find a job after a layoff, involuntary termination, business closure, etc. In today's economy, it is not unusual for an individual to have a hard time finding that next job and, therefore, have a gap in their employment history.